 In the table above, we have selected two DESKTOP-BASED CPUs from both Intel Core i3 and Intel Pentium (latest Gen).

-If I were you, I would always go for the “value” based models.
-Anyhow I digress.
-Going back to the benchmarks above, we can see some very interesting results
+I would always use the “value” based models if I were you.
+Anyhow, I digress.
+Going back to the benchmarks above, we can see some exciting results.

 Not a Huge Single Core Performance Difference Between the Two

-The Single Core performance is a very important factor of a CPU as it determines how well it would perform on single-threaded applications.
+The single-core performance is an essential factor of a CPU as it determines how well it would perform on single-threaded applications.